 This preparatory meeting took place ahead of the joint meetings with the Vietnamese counterparts scheduled for the second week of November.
 It also gave the EU DAG the opportunity to receive an update from DG Trade on the implementation of the FTA as well as a timely update on TSD-related issues and implementation.

 The members of the Domestic Advisory Group (DAG) of the EU - composed of representatives of employers' organisations, trade unions and various interest groups - will exchange views on matters related to trade and sustainable development, following up on the joint meetings that took place last January with their counterparts under the EU-Japan Economic Partnership Agreement (EPA).
 A discussion on these matters will take place with the Commission's DG Trade.
 With the ILO (International Labour Organization) Japan office, they will discuss the implementation of commitments to the ILO core conventions, and they will receive information from DG ENV (European Commission – Directorate-General Environment) on a project on Rethinking Plastics.

-The 8th meeting of the EU Domestic Advisory Group under the EU-Ukraine DCFTA
+The 11th meeting of the EU Domestic Advisory Group under the EU-Ukraine DCFTA will take place via a videoconference on 18 October 2021.

-  took place via a video conference on 6 May 2020.
-Please click on the programme

-  tab to consult the topics on the agenda.